 Whether you are living in Greece or just visiting, you will quickly notice that food and drinks have an important role in Greek society.

 Greeks consider a meal or drinking an ouzo/coffee together, as quality time with friends and family.
-It is their way to socialize, to discuss various topics and concerns, to make fun, and to offer hospitality.
+It is their way to socialize, discuss various topics and concerns, make fun, and offer hospitality.

 Even in a changing society, where fast-food chains and delivery services pop up everywhere, the traditional Greek kitchen holds the highest position and quality food is very much in demand.

 Greek parents are usually very much involved in making the right or healthy food choices for their children.
 And if they book a summer camp or holiday for their children elsewhere, the first question that is usually asked is: what will the children eat, or which meals are prepared for them?

 Most visitors in Greece have experienced this “food culture” and atmosphere many times during the tavern meals, or when they are invited to Greek homes.

 If you know some words of Greek, and you can also order and thank the personnel in Greek, then the service even gets more personal and Greek.

 When being together with Greeks, you will soon also notice a lot of conversations are about “food” or “preparing food”.

 What will we eat tonight?, What are you cooking?
 Which new recipe we will try?
 How you prepare this and that?, Which tavern you liked most?
 Which ingredients did you use for…?, What the kids will take to school for lunch?
 Etc..etc… Greeks can talk for hours about food and their food experiences elsewhere.

 Of course, when traveling abroad, Greeks many times are disappointed about some very simple dishes and the prices they have to pay for them.